gaddiajay/AI-powered-cyber-threat-detection-and-automated-remediation-system/README.md

 ## Project Overview

-This system is designed as college project to demonstrate the application of artificial intelligence and machine learning in cybersecurity.
+This system is designed to demonstrate the application of artificial intelligence and machine learning in cybersecurity.
 It provides real-time threat detection, analysis of security logs, prediction of potential threats, and automated remediation capabilities.

 ### Key Features